Milwaukee Bucks' fans celebrate NBA championship with parade - WHIZ News

 Six police officers on horseback clopped past cheering fans at the head of a procession that included a hook-and-ladder fire truck, occasionally blaring its horn, and open-air buses and flatbed trucks carrying Bucks stars including Finals MVP Giannis Antetokounmpo and Jrue Holiday, as well as the trophy they captured Tuesday night with a Game 6 victory over Phoenix.

-Fans could be heard chanting, “Bucks in 6,” an odd but locally familiar rallying cry with roots in a former Bucks player’s fruitless prediction in 2013 that the team would take down the playoffs’ top seed at the time.
+Fans could be heard chanting, “Bucks in 6,” an odd but popular rallying cry with roots in a former Bucks player’s fruitless prediction in 2013 that the team would take down the playoffs’ top seed at the time.

 Antetokounmpo held his son, 1-year-old Liam, atop a bus as fans along the route chanted “MVP!”
 Later, he shot a basketball into the crowd.